 Skyscrapers in Gangnam.
 Source

-Gangnam is one of the most popular things to see in Seoul.
+Gangnam is one of the most popular places to visit in Seoul.
 The area is a major tourist attraction after the popular song and is filled with plenty a tourist.
-But knowing where to go exactly beyond the main road is not so so obvious so let me guide you to the best things to see in Gangnam.
+But knowing where to go exactly beyond the main road is not so obvious.
+So let me guide you to the best things to do in Gangnam.

 Your experience of the infamous Gangnam should start in the centre of the business hub.
 The road between Gangnam and Sinnonhyeon stations is the perfect start to your Gangnam journey.
 The road itself is only about 5 blocks in length, but will keep you busy for hours.
-If you’re traveling on the green, get out at Gangnam station and take either exit 10 or 11.
+If you’re traveling on the green line, get out at Gangnam station and take either exit 10 or 11.
+There is also underground shopping at the station.

 Taking either of these exits will get you to the main road with shopping galore and cafes to satisfy your coffee cravings.
-The major difference between the left and right side of the road is what lies beyond the main stretch.
+The major difference between the left and right side of the road is stated below.
+So read on to find out more things to do in Gangnam from shopping to eating to bar hopping.

 You should start your evening on the north side at Exit 11.
 This area on the hill is packed with swanky eateries and cafes to match.
 You’ll find more artisanal coffee shops and restaurants on the hill, a break from the chains on the main road.
-The food is international with options ranging from craft burgers to delicious Korean options.
+The food is a mix of local and international with options ranging from craft burgers to delicious Korean options.

 At exit 10, on the south side, will get you to the party side of Gangnam.
 There are bars and “hofs” (beer houses) like Brauhaus or Woodstock and clubs like Club Mass.
 Dress up and feel like a celebrity while partying it up with the beautiful people portrayed in the Gangnam style music video.